Skip to main content

 Which software is best for document control?

 Choosing the best software depends on your needs.
 Some popular options include M-Files for automatic file organization and Fluix for offline capabilities in fieldwork.
-Consider your team’s specific requirements, like automation and user interface, when making your decision.
+Consider your team’s specific requirements, like automation and version control, when making your decision.

 What should a document control checklist include?